gchermside/UCEC_Recurrance/README.md

 - logistic regression, kind of the best one so far.
 It's auc-roc is 0.69 on the testing data, but at least there isn't much overfitting.
 That being said I don't know how much room for improvment there is with logisitic regression

+- LASSO has a AUC-ROC Score: 0.7177.
+Interestingly it is only useing 20 features in its prediction, which is kinda crazy low.
+Some of the features seem like they could be promising, but the highest weighted one, GNAT2 with a coefficient of 0.425889 (2x higher than any other) seems to have no relevancy to cancer.

 - random_forest: auc-roc of 0.5811.
 Extreme overfitting.

 - SVC_no_LASSO is working with an aur-roc of 0.6984 on the testing data.
-Adding LASSO makes it run a very long time so i have not tried it yet.
 Overall best params: {'classifier__C': 0.1, 'classifier__gamma': 'scale', 'classifier__kernel': 'rbf', 'select__k': 500}

 - SVC_with_LASSO AUC-ROC of .71 on testing data.
 Takes 7 minutes to train one model (no grid search)